popsim-consortium/stdpopsim/docs/development.rst

 typically the same assumptions made by the study that published the demographic model.

-Some demographic models can be **generic**, meaning that they may be applied to any species.
-The `stdpopsim` :ref:`sec_catalog` contains a collection of generic models that are widely used in developing and testing inference methods.
+The ``stdpopsim`` :ref:`sec_catalog` also contains a collection of **generic models** that are not associated with a certain species and are primarily used for development and testing of demographic inference methods.
-We encourage contributors to suggest additional generic models, which they think can be helpful for methods development.
+Contributors may suggest additional generic models, which they think can be helpful for methods development.
-Note that generic models should also be accompanied with a clear citation indicating their usefulness.
+If you implement a generic demographic model, you should follow the guidelines listed below for species-specific models, with the following notable exceptions:

+1. Generic models are defined as **Python classes** at the bottom of the file ``stdpopsim/models.py``.
+   If you code a generic model, you should implement the appropriate class at the bottom of this file.
+   Try to follow the style used in existing generic models (such as ``PiecewiseConstantSize`` and ``IsolationWithMigration``).

+2. The generation time associated with a generic model should be set to 1.

+3. The citation(s) associated with a generic model should establish its utility in methods development.

+4. Generic models undergo standard code review by another ``stdpopsim`` contributor.
+   There is no need for the blind tests outlined below for species-specific models.

 ---------------------------------------------
 Getting set up to add a new demographic model